Kel Ahaggar

 Kel Ahaggar was a Tuareg confederation inhabiting the Hoggar Mountains in Algeria.
-The language of the confederation is Tamahaq.
+The language of the confederation was Tamahaq.

 History

 The Kel Ahaggar were originally known as the Hawwara, and inhabited the Aurès Mountains.
 They were followers of Nukkari Ibadism, and participated in the revolt of Abu Yazid against the Fatimids.
-They were defeated in 753, and a portion of the tribe fled to the desert.
+They were defeated in 947, and a portion of the tribe fled to the desert.